FilipKosik/Roman/README.md

 # Roman
-Demo of conversion to and from Roman numerals as a simple web app
+Interview demo of conversion to and from Roman numerals.
+Created as a simple web app.

 ## Implementation Notes
 Unfortunately, I am really busy and I cannot "play” with a super nice solution.
 I used Spring Boot with an embedded *Tomcat* (in *Spring Boot Web*).
 *Guava* is used because of `ImmutableBiMap` (immutable bidirectional map with unique values and keys + providing method `invert`).

-There is no client framework/library (e.g. *JSF*) for front-end.
+There is no advanced client framework/library (e.g. *JSF*, *React*) for front-end.
 It is a plain *HTML*, *CSS* and *jQuery* that directly calls REST API running on the *Tomcat*.
 It seems to me as a waste of my time and expensive work for such a simple task.

-Let me know, if you are really interested in me and you need more.
-I will try to implement something more sophisticated but I cannot guarantee when I have enough time for that.
+There could be additional refactoring/implementation changes in case of more complex or production application, e.g. use of custom exceptions.
+Interfaces `MyRomanNumeralConverter` and `RomanNumeralConverter` can be merged if both are internal but I worked with it as a third-party interface (because `RomanNumeralConverter` was a part of task assignment).

 ## Tests
 Demo includes unit tests using *JUniper* (*JUnit 5* as a default Spring Boot dependency).
 Dependency is available in project (through *Maven*).